Low cost, high efficiency – but choose your installer carefully

 The high efficiency models achieve their peak efficiency in part by using a sealed combustion chamber with both intake air and exhaust gases vented to the outside through PVC pipes.
 By drawing in outdoor air for combustion these furnaces avoid sending already warmed indoor air outside.
 The heat exchangers in all models are a patented tubular design made of aluminized steel, and ensure that most of the heat produced from combustion goes into warming your indoor air instead of warming the outdoors via the exhaust.
 You know your furnace is efficient when it can send its exhaust out in a PVC pipe!

 One often forgotten aspect of energy efficient furnaces is the impact on overall operating cost that the blower fan can have.
-You don’t see the electricity consumption of your furnace in your natural gas bill, but in a forced air gas furnace, the blower motor can consume 500 watts of electrical power at full operation.
+You don’t see the electricity consumption of your furnace in your fossil gas bill, but in a forced air gas furnace, the blower motor can consume 500 watts of electrical power at full operation.
 The high efficiency Goodman gas furnace models have an ECM motor (Electronically Commutated Motor) which is a brushless DC motor.
 These ECM motors offer a number of advantages.
 First, DC motors tend to be more efficient than their AC counterparts.
 Second, a brushless ECM motor doesn’t have any brushes to wear out, so its durability is better.
 Finally, the DC motors on the high efficiency Goodman gas furnace support a continually variable speed, so that the blower motor can adjust precisely to the level of air circulation needed for your home’s moment-to-moment heating needs.

 Choosing a Goodman furnace installer